Cheaper access to universal fluctuations in integrable spin chains from boundary effects

 with $i=xL$, and $T\sim tL^{3/2}$ (see discussion below).
 For periodic boundaries, the shift $R$ must be equal to the conserved total magnetization

 such that $\Var(M)_{\rm st}\sim L^{-1}$, in order to enforce periodicity for $\int_{0}^{x}\dd y\,m(y,t)$.
 We set $R=0$ for open boundaries.

-Because of the global spin flip symmetry $\mathbf{S}_{i}\leftrightarrow-\mathbf{S}_{i}$ of the dynamics, the local magnetization (\ref{m[S]}) can not in general be identified with a single KPZ density field $\sigma=\partial_{x}h$ but rather with the sum of two KPZ densities with opposite asymmetry, which we assume to be \emph{independent} following \cite{DNGV2023.1}.
+Because of the global spin flip symmetry $\mathbf{S}_{i}\leftrightarrow-\mathbf{S}_{i}$ of the dynamics, the local magnetization (\ref{m[S]}) can not in general be identified with a single KPZ density field $\sigma=\partial_{x}h$ but rather with the sum of two KPZ densities with opposite asymmetry, which we assume to be \emph{independent}.

 For periodic boundaries, the KPZ density field is actually symmetric (unlike the height), and writing $m(x,t)\simeq\sigma(x,t)$ allows to compute correlation functions of the magnetization at large $L$ from a single KPZ field in that case.
-For open boundaries on the other hand, the KPZ density fields $\sigma^{\sigma_{a},\sigma_{b}}$ and $-\sigma^{-\sigma_{a},-\sigma_{b}}$, of opposite asymmetry, have in general completely unrelated probability distributions, and the natural hypothesis with two KPZ fields restoring spin flip symmetry is simply
+We emphasize that the correspondence between the magnetization $m(x,t)$ for the spin chain and the KPZ density field $\sigma$ does not require an extra normalization for periodic boundaries since for a stationary state constituted of independent spins distributed uniformly on the sphere, the quantity $\int_{0}^{x}\dd y\,m_{\rm st}(y)$ converges at large $L$ to a standard Brownian bridge, which is the stationary state for the KPZ height.